chris-krenz/opentrons_protocols/CONTRIBUTING.md

 Each protocol folder under `protocols/OT-Flex/ColonyPlayground/' should include:
 - A `.py` protocol file
 - A `README.md`
-  - Link to the 'README.md' for the working/final protocol in the `protocols/OT-Flex/` folder.
+  - Link to the 'README.md' for the protocol in the `protocols/OT-Flex/` folder.
-  - Custom labware (if specific to that protocol) can be put under the working/final protocol folder.
 - Input files (e.g., `.xlsx`), if needed

 **Robotics Colony Members:**